BlitzBanana/graph.js/README.md

 ## Getting Started

-Not published on NPM yet.
+Not published on NPM, I did this to test tools (ava, xo, nyc, travis, coveralls).

 ### Basic Example